netraular/esp32-simple-speaker/README.md

-Simple aplication using esp32-S3-N16R8, PAM8403 amplifier and 20x20x5mm speaker.
+Simple aplication using esp32-S3-N16R8, MAX98357A, 20x20x5mm Round 8 Ohm 1W speaker and a micro sd card reader.
+The ESP32-S3-N16R8 does not have a built-in DAC but has I2S.